-WHICH CAMERA GEAR IS SUPER EFFECTIVE?
+WHICH CAMERA EQUIPMENT IS SUPER EFFECTIVE?

 This is what the guide is all about, helping you to choose good camera gear and not regret buying it.
 A small note before we begin though – this is a beginner friendly guide.
 I will mention a few basic things briefly in this guide.
 For those of you who are a little more advanced, you might want to skip those sections.